doitintl/CloudBlaster/README.md

 * Run `./lister.sh -p <GCP_PROJECT>`
    * (In `lister.sh`, Maven builds if needed, then executes `java com.doitintl.blaster.lister.Lister` .)
    * The Lister outputs `assets-to-delete.txt`
+   * Note:
-   * (If instead you just want to print, to standard output, a list of *all* GCP assets, whether  of a type supported by Cloud Blaster or not, add the `-a` or `--print-all-assets` flag.)
+       * If instead you just want to print, to standard output, a list of *all* GCP assets, whether or not of a type supported by Cloud Blaster, add the `-a` or `--print-all-assets` flag.

 ### Deletion step
 * Review `assets-to-delete.txt` and remove lines for any assets that you do not want to delete.
 * Run `./deleter.sh`
   * (In `deleter.sh`, Maven just builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
   * The Deleter tries to delete the assets listed in `assets-to-delete.txt`.
+* Notes:
   * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
   * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service.
    There is no harm in having them in `assets-to-delete.txt` -- you will just get an exception.